 Our programs take place at the Center for Architecture and in schools and community sites throughout the New York metropolitan area.

-K-12 educational programs are supported, in part, by an award from the National Endowment for the Arts, by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, the NYC Department of Youth and Community Development, public funds from the New York City Department of Cultural Affairs in partnership with the New York City Council, Con Edison, and The Laura B. Vogler Foundation, and generous donations from Annie Tirschwell / Type A Projects, LaPlaca Cohen, and Murray Engineering.
+K-12 educational programs are supported, in part, by an award from the National Endowment for the Arts, by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, public funds from the New York City Department of Cultural Affairs in partnership with the New York City Council, by the Cleveland H. Dodge Foundation, by Con Edison, and generous donations from Brendan Coburn and Murray Engineering.

 Youth & Family Programs

 Family Programs weekend programs for kids ages 5-13